Tech Due Diligence for Fintech Mortgage Startups: An MSP's Perspective

 Weak Cloud Security Configuration

-Misconfigured AWS or Azure settings can expose databases to unauthorized access.
+Misconfigured Azure or AWS settings can expose databases to unauthorized access.
 A U.S. Treasury report on financial services cloud adoption found that many security incidents trace back to user misconfiguration.
-Investors check for proper IAM policies, encrypted storage at rest and in transit, network segmentation, and recent penetration testing results.
+Investors check for proper identity and access policies, encrypted storage at rest and in transit, network segmentation, and recent penetration testing results.

 Missing or Outdated Documentation

 Good infrastructure without documentation fails diligence.
 Investors want current architecture diagrams, data flow maps, API documentation, and incident response runbooks.
-A Morgan Partners market overview shows 47% of investment focus centers on technology assessment.
 They expect every control to be documented.

 No Tested Disaster Recovery Plan

 Nearly half of companies lack tested DR plans.
 For mortgage startups processing borrower applications daily, an untested plan means unknown recovery timelines.
-Investors treat this as binary: either you've tested failover in the last 90 days, or you haven't.
+Investors treat this as binary: either you have tested failover in the last 90 days, or you have not.

 Compliance Gaps in Borrower Data Handling